alexreyes/Celo-Deploying-With-Truffle/README.md

 contract  Migrations {

   address  public owner =  msg.sender;

   uint  public last_completed_migration;
     modifier  restricted() {
-		require(
-			msg.sender == owner,

-				"This function is restricted to the contract's owner"
+      require(msg.sender == owner,"This function is restricted to the contract's owner");

-		);
       _;
     }

   function  setCompleted(uint completed) public restricted {
     last_completed_migration = completed;
   }
 }
 ```

-**Note**: If you want to deploy a smart contract you've written, replace the **Migrations.sol** file in the **contracts/** folder with your own Solidity file.
+**Note**: If you want to deploy a smart contract you've written, delete the **Migrations.sol** file in the **contracts/** folder and make a new file containing your smart contract.

-## The migrations/ folder
+## The migrations folder

-Files in the migrations/ folder are used as deployment scripts.
+Files in the **migrations/** folder are used as deployment scripts.
 For each Solidity file you want to deploy, you'll need a corresponding deployment script.

-For the default Migrations.sol contract, it looks like this:
+For the default Migrations.sol contract, the migration file looks like this:

 ```
 const  Migrations  = artifacts.require("Migrations");

 module.exports  =  function  (deployer)  {
   deployer.deploy(Migrations);
 };
 ```